-During 2017, the department made a number of improvements.
+During 2018, the department made a number of improvements.
 Some of the major projects and/or improvements were:

-- Continued revising the Policy and Procedure Manual. - Increased training for officers in areas of specialty and interests. - Participated in the Illinois Department of Transportation Selective Traffic Enforcement Grant Program.
+- Continued revision of the Policy and Procedure Manual. - Instituted the Frontline program - Implemented a Taser program - Increased training for officers in areas of specialty and interests. - Participated in the Illinois Department of Transportation Selective Traffic Enforcement Grant Program.
 This program primarily targets Driving Under the Influence, Seatbelt and Speed violations during selected holiday periods. - Expanded the Code Enforcement Program